Rory144/Code_Quantum_Monte_Carlo_by_Rosell_Martin-/README.md

 This project presents different codes:

-1. data.txt ->  This file contains all the input parameters required to specify before executing the program, called by the main program.
+1. data.txt ->  This file contains all the input parameters required to specify before executing the program, called by the main_program.

-2. xyz_atomic.txt -> This file contains the nucleus coordinates and the atomic numbers required to specify that will be called by the main program.

-3. xyz_angstroms.txt -> This file is the same file that the previous one but the coordinates are shown in angstroms.

-4. conversion_units.py -> This program allows to convert angstroms coordinates to atomic unit, using as input file the xyz_angstroms and generating an output file named xyz_atomic.txt
+2. Geomtry directory -> This directory contains the files showing the charge of each atom, the number of electrons and the geometry of each atom or molecule being analyzed.
+For execution the files must be in the folder where the main program and the read file are located.

-5. main_program.py -> The main program is in charge of reading the information in file.txt files (previous) and importing them to the other programs with the help of the coordinates.py and parameters.py modules.
-Also depending on the reading of the type of calculation, it executes the Variational or the Pure diffusion program of Monte Carlo.
+3. read_files.py -> This program is in charge of reading the geometry files and the necessary parameters of the execution.
+It also converts the units of the xyz file that are in angstroms to atomic units.

-6. Local_energy.py -> This program compute the values of the potential, atomic orbitals, wavefunction, kinetic energy and finally, the local energy that is neccessary to the following programs:

-7. Variational_Monte_Carlo.py -> This program have all the calculations to compute the energy of the Variational Monte Carlo method.
+4. Local_energy.py -> This program calculates the necessary functions to compute the local energy such as kinetic energy, potential, wave function and atomic orbitals.

-8. Pure_Difussion_Monte_Carlo.py -> This program have all the calculations to compute the energy of the Pure Diffussion Monte Carlo method.
+5. method.py -> This program is in charge of computing the Variational Monte Carlo(VMC) and Pure diffusion Monte Carlo(PDMC) methods.

+6. main_program.py -> This program is in charge of importing the three programs mentioned above, importing from Local_energy.py the functions needed to compute the methods, and from read_file.py the functions needed to read the information.
+In addition, it distinguishes whether the calculation type is VMC or PDMC and executes one or the other.
+Finally, it writes the results to an external file.

 # Execution
+To run this program you must execute the program main_program.py.
+To do so, type the following command: python3 main_program.py

+Note: Remember that both the data.txt file and the file.xyz files must be in the same directory as the programs required for execution.
 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details.